What is a good way to build up a successful business from nothing and have fun doing it?

 SWIMMING THE TRADE CHANNEL

-Now that you’re familiar with the players, you’ll need to take a swim in the trade channel, the means by which the merchandise travels from manufacturer to end user.
+Now that you’re familiar with the players, you’ll need to take a swim in the trade channel, how the merchandise travels from manufacturer to end-user.

 A manufacturer who uses a middleman who resells to the consumer is paddling around in a three-level channel of distribution.
 The middleman can be a merchant who purchases the goods and then resells them, or he can be an agent who acts as a broker but doesn’t take title to the stuff.